Ernst Litfaß: Litfaß-Säule

 In 1854 Litfaß proposed putting up columns in the streets of Berlin for announcement and advertising purposes.
 Allegedly, he was disgusted by the unsystematic and ubiquitous posting of pamphlets, notices and other materials on walls, doors, fences and trees.
 In December that year he was granted permission to erect such Annoncier-Säulen columns, and on 1 July 1855 the first 100 Litfaß-Säulen were presented in Berlin.
+Hungarian composer Béla Kéler composed Litfass Annoncir-Polka for this occasion.

 Litfaß had a monopoly on his advertising columns and grew rich fast.
 After his death in Wiesbaden in 1874, the idea of putting up Litfaßsäulen (Litfaß columns or Litfaß pillars) quickly spread to other German cities.
 Today, they can be found in other countries as well.

 Later developments include the electrically powered slowly revolving column; columns that serve as vents for underground services; and columns with a hidden door, used for storage (tools for street sweeping, electrical appliances, etc.).

 A famous Litfaßsäule was located in the western Berlin district of Wilmersdorf.
 It featured on the cover of the 1929 children's novel Emil and the Detectives by Erich Kästner.
-The pillar, the story goes, was used by the child investigator Emil Tischbein to hide from the suspected criminal.
+The pillar, the story goes, was used by the child investigator Emil Tischbein to hide from a suspected criminal.
 The site of the original pillar, long since demolished, still regularly attracts tourists.